dyne/W3C-DID/docs/README.md

 * The “Country” and the “State”
 * Public keys for:
   * Secp256k1 ECDSA, widely used for single signatures
+  * ED25519 EDDSA widely used for single signatures
   * BLS381 “Reflow”, for multisignature
   * BLS381 “Schnorr”, currently only for single signatures
   * Dilithium2, for quantum-proof signatures